k8ssandra/k8ssandra-operator/docs/k8ssandracluster/README.md

 * `resources`

 ## Mixed Configuration
-Let's say that we want higher storage capacity for `dc2`:
+Let's say that we want a higher storage capacity for `dc2`.
+We change the manifest as
+follows:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1